quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS parameters are not negotiated; they describe characteristics of the sending peer that can be used by the receiving peer.
-However, a negotiation can be implied by the use of SETTINGS - each peer uses SETTINGS to advertise a set of supported values.
+However, a negotiation can be implied by the use of SETTINGS: each peer uses SETTINGS to advertise a set of supported values.
 The definition of the setting would describe how each peer combines the two sets to conclude which choice will be used.
 SETTINGS does not provide a mechanism to identify when the choice takes effect.